Andre-Williams22/Andre-Williams22/README.md

 # :smiley: About Me
 - 🔭 I’m currently a cloud engineering infrastructure intern at Datto
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m a student of deep learning
 - ⚡ Fun fact: I can do a hand stand and love reading

 # Technical Articles